shanejeremich/crwn-clothing/README.md

 ![Stripe](https://img.shields.io/badge/Stripe-626CD9?style=flat&logo=Stripe&logoColor=white)
 ![Heroku](https://img.shields.io/badge/heroku-%23430098.svg?style=flat&logo=heroku&logoColor=white)

-> For payments in checkout, please use any test card from [Stripe Test Docs](https://stripe.com/docs/testing)
+> For payments in checkout, please use any test card from [Stripe Test Docs](https://stripe.com/docs/testing) > <br>
-> <br>
 > One I like to use is 4242 4242 4242 4242 - Exp: 01/22 - CVC: 123

 ### Key Features

-- Search for any city in the United States
+- Demo store with different clothing categories
-- Integration of Okta API for Authentication and Users
+- Integration of Firebase for Authentication and Users
-- Integration of Mapbox-GL API
+- Integration of Stripe for payments
-- Mapbox Geocoding

 #### Front end deployed to https://crwn-clothing-v1.herokuapp.com